zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_02_en-US_RUSSIAN_DOLL_SCALING.md

 ### 8.1 The Critical Restriction

 The physical constraint (Godzilla Problem) prevents direct interaction at scale.
-But there exists a **more fundamental constraint**—one that would apply even if the scaling problem were solved:
+But there exists a **more fundamental constraint**, one that would apply even if the scaling problem were solved:

 > **The Noetic Constraint:** Gnosis cannot be directly injected from a higher level into a lower level without processing through intermediate stages.

 ### 8.2 Why Direct Injection Fails

-If a Gardener civilization attempted to "skip the relay"—injecting raw Gnosis from a higher level directly into a deep universe without the intermediate stages of processing—the result would be **catastrophic**.
+If a Gardener civilization attempted to "skip the relay", injecting raw Gnosis from a higher level directly into a deep universe without the intermediate stages of processing, the result would be **catastrophic**.

 ```
 THE NOETIC CONSTRAINT — WHY INJECTION FAILS